A person's hands refilling a ceramic ReCandle Co jar with a white wax refill in a cozy, sunlit kitchen.

 It takes the right tools, materials, and a little bit of effort, but with a bit of instruction, anyone can learn how to refill their candles.

-We'll walk you through how you can refill your empty candles, but if you’re looking for an easier option, we’ve got you: the refillable candle Starter Kit by ReCandle Co. has taken the work out, so instead of buying the materials you need and spending time on making a new candle, you can get a new candle wax refill every month!
+We'll walk you through how you can refill your empty candles DIY-style, but if you're looking for an easier option, we've got you: the refillable candle Starter Kit by ReCandle Co. has taken the work out, so instead of buying the materials you need and spending time on making a new candle, you can get a new candle wax refill delivered on your schedule with our candle subscription box.

 What You Need to Know Before Refilling Your Candle Containers